Kudu

-The two species look similar, though greaters are larger than lessers.
+The two species look similar, but greaters are larger than lessers.
 A large adult male greater kudu stands over 5 ft tall at the shoulder, and a large male lesser kudu stands about 4 ft tall.
-Males of both species have long horns, which point upward and slightly back, curling in a corkscrew shape.
+Males of both species have long horns, which point upward and back, curling in a corkscrew shape.

 Etymology

 The name of the animal was imported into English in the 18th century from isiXhosa iqhude, via Afrikaans koedoe.

-Kudu, or koodoo, is the Khoikhoi and seTswana name (Tholo is the Setswana name) for this antelope.
+Kudu, or koodoo, is the Khoikhoi and seTswana name (tholo is the Setswana name) for this antelope.
 Tragos (Greek) denotes a he-goat and elaphos (Greek) a deer.
 Strepho (Greek) means "I twist", and strephis is "twisting".
 Keras (Greek) means "horn".

 Habitat

 Lesser kudus occupy savanna near Acacia and Commiphora shrubs.
 They rely on thickets for protection, so they are rarely seen in the open.
 Their brown and striped pelts help to camouflage them in scrub environments.